When might I need an advocate?

 I am not happy with an element of my home or residential aged care

-Call us on 1800 655 566 and an advocate will be able to talk through the options available to you and provide you with the information and support you need to achieve your desired outcome.
+If you’re not happy with an element of your home or residential aged care service, give us a call on 1800 655 566.
+One of our advocate’s listen to you, and explain the options available to you.
+They will also provide you with the information and support you need to achieve your desired outcome.

 What is client-directed service?

-Our services are free, confidential and guided by the older person who we can walk along side every step of the way.
-Client-directed means whilst we can provide general information to family members and friends we can only provide advocacy with the direct consent of the older person (or their appointed guardian).
+All of Advocare’s services are client-directed.
+This means that, whilst we can provide general information to family members and friends, we only provide advocacy with the direct consent of the older person (or their appointed guardian).

 I can’t manage the cleaning, shopping or showering as well as I used to.
 Can I get some help at home?